kernelcrash/electron-rom-emulator/README.md

 Compiling
 =========

 You need the ST standard peripheral library.
-In the Makefile ST_COMMON points to it.
+I used the STSW-STM32068 firmware package for the stmf4 Discovery from st.com.
+In the Makefile ST_COMMON needs to point to it.

 You need an ARM GCC build chain in your path.

-You will need some roms.
-Generally you want at least the ESWMMFS.rom in the roms folder.
-Add some incbin lines in interrupt.S referring to the roms you want to preload.
+Generally you put your roms on the SD card, but there is way to load some from internal flash (see troubleshooting notes further down).

 Do a
 ```